 The Clinton County Soil and Water Conservation District will host a free Hoosier Riverwatch workshop on Saturday, May 4, from 8:30 a.m. to 4 p.m. at Camp Cullom.
 Reservations are required and attendance is limited.
 For reservations, contact Leah Harden at 765-659-1223, extension 3 or email firstname.lastname@example.org.

-Rossville First Financial Bank at 358 W. Main St., Rossville, is having a Blood Drive event on Wednesday, May 8, from noon to 5 p.m.
+Rossville First Financial Bank at 358 W. Main St., Rossville, is having an American Red Cross Blood Drive event on Wednesday, May 8, from noon to 5 p.m.
 Local residents are invited to give blood in the effort to help save lives.
 The local blood center will be onsite at the banking center and accepting donations from noon to 5 p.m.
 Individuals giving blood are asked to bring the names of medications you are taking.
 For more information, all 765-379-4100 to schedule your appointment.

 The Stepping on Stigma 5K Run/Walk is set for Saturday, May 11, from 10 a.m. to 2 p.m. at the Clinton County Fairgrounds.
 There will be free family activities, prizes, food and participate in the 5K.
 It is free to register and $15 for a T-shirt.
 For more information, contact Kathy Martin at 765-659-6063.

 The Send Silence Packing exhibit will be at the Clinton County Fairgrounds on Tuesday, May 14, from 9 a.m. to 6 p.m.
 This exhibit has traveled the country for more than a decade to end the silence that surrounds mental health and suicide and connect visitors with resources for support and action.
 This campaign has only one stop in the Midwest and it is in Frankfort.
 For more information, contact Healthy Communities of Clinton County Coalition at 765-659-6063.